Skip to content

 • --job-name=<jobname> set a name for the job to help identify it in

-In addition, parallel jobs will also need to specify how many nodes, parallel processes and threads they require.
+In addition, parallel GPU jobs will also need to specify how many nodes, parallel processes and threads they require.

 • --nodes=<nodes> the number of nodes to use for the job.

 • --gres=gpu:4 the number of GPU to use per node.
 This will almost always be 4 to use all GPUs on a node.
-(This option should not be specified for jobs on the CPU nodes.)

 If you are happy to have any GPU type for your job (A100-40 or A100-80) then you select the gpu partition: